beforesemicolon/markup/README.md

 ```

 One specific thing about this method is that it will not replace `HTML`, `BODY`, or `HEAD` elements.
 Also, it will not replace `ShadowRoot` as well.
-Providing invaliding replacing target will
+Providing invalid replacing target will
-result in an error thrown.
+result in an error.

+Another cool things is that you can provide other `HTMLTemplate` instances, and it will replace it
+as well.

 ```ts
 const span = html`<span>sample</button>`;